psiva/Campaign/README.md

 ## Pre-requisites

-Ensure you have Truffle , Ganache and NPM installed on the machine.
+Ensure you have Truffle(v4) , Ganache , nodejs(V10+) and NPM installed on the machine.
 I have tested this with Truffle version 4.1.14 and Google Chrome with Metamask extension installed in it.

 ## Installation